mwebber2/design_IDF_CBW/README.md

 Tables and other figures representing all counties: as generated in each strategy's folder.
 - Tables representing precipitation depth associated with each strategy.
 Output file format is csv.
 The first column being the counties in the study area and several other columns for different return periods (2-yr, 5-yr, 10-yr, 25-yr, 50-yr, 100-yr).
 Each strategy has:
 	- three files representing present-day precipitation depths for the median, upper confidence interval (max) and lower confidence interval (short): (`output_atlas_CBW.csv`, `output_atlas_min.csv`, `output_atlas_max.csv`).
-	- four files representing potential future day precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long): (`output_45short.csv`, `output_45long.csv`, `output_85short.csv`, `output_85long.csv`).
+	- four files representing potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long): (`output_45short.csv`, `output_45long.csv`, `output_85short.csv`, `output_85long.csv`).
 - Tables representing climate factor of safety associated with each strategy.
 Output file format is csv.
 The first column being the counties in the study area and several other columns for different return periods (2-yr, 5-yr, 10-yr, 25-yr, 50-yr, 100-yr).
 Each strategy has:
-	- four files representing potential future day precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long): ( `output_frac_45short.csv`, `output_frac_45long.csv`, `output_frac_85short.csv`, `output_frac_85long.csv`).
+	- four files representing potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long): ( `output_frac_45short.csv`, `output_frac_45long.csv`, `output_frac_85short.csv`, `output_frac_85long.csv`).
 - Boxplots representing fractional difference between strategy and projected precipitation  for all 321 counties, for each return period.
 Each strategy has:
-	- four plots representing potential future day precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long).
+	- four plots representing potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long).
 - Boxplots representing stormwater climate factors of safety for all 321 counties, for each return period.
 Each strategy has:
-	- four plots representing potential future day precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long).
+	- four plots representing potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 (short) and 2050-2100 (long).

-Figures representing each county: TBD
+Figures representing each county (example for Allegheny County)
-- example for Allegheny County
+- IDF curves for RCP 4.5 2020-2070 and 2050-2100 with uncertainty bands for projected precipitation
+- figures for each of the four potential future precipitation depths for RCP 4.5 and RCP 8.5, for 2020-2070 and 2050-2100.

 ## Example